 Shorter zip line at only 40 feet.
-Trolley also works with thicker and longer cables.
-Designed to slow down naturally, no brake required.
+Enclosed steel trolley also works with thicker and longer cables.
+Designed to slow down naturally with no brake required.

 Short ride.
 Tree attachment is not always a straightforward task.
 Younger users may not be able to reach handlebars.